 The port transmits data packets to the destination address.
-A user has set up the filter.
+A user created the filter.

-multicast static

-The port transmits data packets to the destination address.
-A user has set up the filter.
+multicast static The port transmits data packets to the destination address.
+A user created the filter.

 5.4 IGMP Snooping

 [Switching > IGMP Snooping]

 The Internet Group Management Protocol (IGMP) is a protocol for dynamically managing Multicast groups.
 The protocol describes the distribution of Multicast data packets between routers and end devices on Layer 3.